apitestbase/apitestbase.github.io/_docs/en/integration-unit-testing-automation-in-cicd-pipeline.md

 ## Secrets

-A secret defined on an ATB environment keeps its value out of the workspace repo: the environment YAML stores only a reference, and the encrypted value lives in a local `secrets.properties` file that is never committed.
-See [Environments Management](/docs/en/environments-management) for how secrets are defined and stored.
+A secret defined on an ATB environment keeps its value out of the workspace repo &mdash; the environment YAML holds only a reference, never the value (see [Environments Management](/docs/en/environments-management) for how secrets are defined and stored).

 Developers keep their own private environment, typically `Local`, and add `Local.yaml` to `.gitignore` so it never reaches the repo.
 The shared `CICD`